umbraco/UmbracoDocs/Reference/V9-Config/ContentSettings/index.md

 When false, the scheduled job will never delete any content versions regardless of overridden settings for a document type.

-This defaults to false when not set in configuration which will be the case for those upgrading from v9.0.0, however the dotnet new template will supply an appsettings.json with the value set to true for all sites starting from v9.1.0.
+This defaults to false when not set in the configuration which will be the case for those upgrading from v9.0.0, however, the dotnet new template will supply an appsettings.json with the value set to true for all sites starting from v9.1.0.

 ### KeepAllVersionsNewerThanDays